nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_vmconfig3.png "VM configuration boot disk")

-Click on "Change".
+Click on <span class="highlight_txt">Change</span>.
 The default operating system is Debian, change it to "Ubuntu" and select version "Ubuntu 20.04 LTS".
 For this tutorial, we'll leave the [persistent disk storage](https://cloud.google.com/persistent-disk) as the default 10Gb.
 Depending on the tasks you will use the VM for, you may need to increase the storage amount.

 !!! note "Persistent disk storage"